matthieugomez/sumup/README.md

 - `fasttabstat`  is 10x faster than `tabstat`.
 - `fasttabstat` accepts more statistics than `tabstat` :
 	- any percentile
-	- `nmissing` : number of missing observations.
+	- `missing` : number of missing observations.